Life-Scientific/newproductpipeline/docs/FINAL_IMPORT_EXPLANATION.md

 The script will:
 1. Connect to Supabase
-2. Execute Part 1 (foundations)
+2. Execute Part 1 (base code registry & formulations)
-3. Execute Part 2 (geographic & use groups)
+3. Execute Part 2 (business cases - includes geographic setup, use groups, and business case data)
-4. Execute Part 3 (business cases)
+4. Execute Part 3 (business case junction entries)
-5. Execute Part 4 (final linking)
-6. Report success/failure for each file
+5. Report success/failure for each file
-7. Show summary statistics
+6. Show summary statistics

 If any file fails, the script stops and reports the error.
 Previous files remain imported (they succeeded).